Back to blog

 Conclusion

-When you need persistent caching in Next.js that survives module reloads, moving the cache to a separate process via Unix domain sockets is an elegant solution.
-It's fast (kernel-level IPC), simple (just a socket file), and reliable (process isolation).
+When running Node.js in cluster mode and you need shared state between workers, a separate cache process with Unix domain sockets is an elegant solution.
+It's fast (kernel-level IPC), simple (just a socket file), and avoids the complexity of Redis for single-server deployments.

 The implementation above is intentionally minimal.
 For production use, you might want to add: